oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**AnyChart Chart**

-- Dynamic actions provide you a way to define complex client-side behavior declaratively without the need to know or code JavaScript or AJAX.
-True or False?
+- Dynamic actions provide you a way to define complex client-side behavior declaratively without the need to know or code JavaScript or AJAX?

 	**True**

-- The use of a Dynamic Action will increase your overall page size.
-True or False?
+- The use of a Dynamic Action will increase your overall page size?

 	**True**